Disability Living Allowance for adults

-It is not the same as Disability Living Allowance for children.
+It is different from Disability Living Allowance for children.

 If you live in England or Wales and claimed before June 2013, you may still be getting DLA for adults.
 The Department for Work and Pensions (DWP) will write to you to tell you when your DLA will end.
 They will invite you to apply for PIP.
 You must apply within 4 weeks from the date on the letter.

-If you have a fixed period DLA award, you should get a letter inviting you to apply for PIP 4 weeks before your DLA is due to end.
-If you have not, you should contact the Disability Service Centre.
+If you have a fixed-period DLA award, you should get a letter inviting you to apply for PIP.
+You should get the letter 4 weeks before your DLA is due to end.
+If you have not had the letter, you should contact the Disability Service Centre.
 Call 0800 121 4600, or use textphone 0800 121 4523.

-If you live in England or Wales you will not be asked to move to PIP if you were born on, or before, 8 April 1948 and are still getting DLA.
+If you live in England or Wales and are still getting DLA, you will not be asked to move to PIP if you were born on, or before, 8 April 1948.

 If you are getting DLA and tell the DWP that your circumstances have changed, you will have to apply for PIP.
-PIP will replace your DLA, even if it is awarded at a lower amount.
+PIP will replace your DLA, even if it means you will get a lower amount.

 If you live in Northern Ireland, you may still be getting DLA for adults if you claimed it before June 2016.